Stories and life abound around the Great Barrier Reef, writes Dani Wright.

 She says it's a shame that so many people read the reef health reports and think it's already dead.

 "They think there will be nothing to see, but there's so much diversity and life to be discovered," says Gray.
 "Seeing the reef and being educated about it will help to protect it."

 The annual coral spawning happens in November, when the conditions are just right after a full moon.
 Gray calls the baby corals "recruits", because they are needed to counteract bleaching and cyclone-damage.
-The conditions are looking good for a successful year.

 "The Great Barrier Reef is still beautiful, it will blow your mind and you'll have an amazing time coming here," says Gray.
 "Please come and experience it for yourself."

 WHAT YOU CAN DO TO PROTECT THE GREAT BARRIER REEF

 • Choose a master reef guide at the Great Barrier Reef Marine Park Authority (GBRMPA).

 • Find an eco-certified tour operator and one that's authority approved as a valued operator.

 • Don't touch any part of the reef or any of the animals.
 Just observe.

 • Feel good knowing every guest to the reef pays an environmental management charge as part of the tour fee.